bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Why-Jamstack-Rocks-----.md

 # Why Jamstack Rocks🤘😎🤙

-JAMstack websites don’t use the microservices architecture, but they go for the micro frontends architecture.
+JAMstack websites don't use the microservices architecture, but they go for the micro frontends architecture.
 Each static page with HTML…

 ---

 ### Why Jamstack Rocks🤘😎🤙

-#### JAMstack websites don’t use the microservices architecture, but they go for the <a href="https://relevant.software/blog/scale-frontend-micro-frontends-architecture/" class="markup--anchor markup--h4-anchor" title="https://relevant.software/blog/scale-frontend-micro-frontends-architecture/">micro frontends architecture</a>.
+#### JAMstack websites don't use the microservices architecture, but they go for the <a href="https://relevant.software/blog/scale-frontend-micro-frontends-architecture/" class="markup--anchor markup--h4-anchor" title="https://relevant.software/blog/scale-frontend-micro-frontends-architecture/">micro frontends architecture</a>.
 Each static page with HTML and JavaScript is a micro frontend.
 And they can use any REST API, including the one built on the <a href="https://relevant.software/blog/microservices-on-aws/" class="markup--anchor markup--h4-anchor">microservices</a> architecture.

 <a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b"><strong>ALLOFMYOTHERARTICLES</strong><br />
 bryanguner.medium.com</a><a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>